jeanbaptisteb/classic_wikipedia/README.md

 # Classic mode for Wikipedia
-<a href="https://addons.mozilla.org/firefox/addon/classic-wikipedia/">Classic mode for Wikipedia</a> is a Firefox add-on to get the classic Wikipedia interface and layout back, pre-January 2023.
+<a href="https://addons.mozilla.org/firefox/addon/classic-wikipedia/">Classic mode for Wikipedia</a> is a Firefox add-on to get the classic Wikipedia interface and layout back, pre-January 2023. **It is free, open-source, without advertisement, and respects your privacy -and it will stay this way**.

 The add-on also works with other Wikimedia projects: Wikimedia Commons, Wiktionary, Wikisource, Wikidata.org, and MediaWiki (more will come).
 It leaves <a href="https://nostalgia.wikipedia.org">Nostalgia Wikipedia</a> untouched.

-The add-on can be installed from the following address: **<a href="https://addons.mozilla.org/firefox/addon/classic-wikipedia/">https://addons.mozilla.org/firefox/addon/classic-wikipedia/</a>**
+The add-on can be installed from  **<a href="https://addons.mozilla.org/firefox/addon/classic-wikipedia/">here</a>**.

-Feel free write a review on the Mozilla add-on page if you find this add-on useful or, God forbid, if you encountered problems using it.
+Feel free write a review on the Mozilla add-on page if you find it useful or, God forbid, if you encountered problems using it.

-# Table of contents
+# Overview
 * [Bug reports and feature requests](#bug-reports-and-feature-requests)
 * [Technical details](#technical-details)
 * [Privacy](#privacy)